feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-fields | Object | A mapping from unique field IDs to field values to create for them user_id | Optional String | A unique user ID.
-If not provided a random user ID will be generated and returned forms | Optional String[] | An array of form IDs to initialize submissions for complete | Optional Boolean | A boolean value to indicate if this  submission will be set as a form completion.
+fields | Object | A mapping from field IDs to associated field values to create.
+For a signature field, pass `{"file": <base64 string>, "name": <file name>}` user_id | Optional String | A unique user ID.
+If not provided, a random user ID will be generated and returned forms | Optional String[] | An array of form IDs to initialize submissions for complete | Optional Boolean | A boolean value to indicate if this  submission will be set as a form completion.
 Default to false if not provided